vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Avenue at around 3:40 PM.

 I submitted my vaccine sheet, showed my state ID card, and showed my BlueShield ID card.
-The nurse injected me with the Pfizer shot.
+The nurse injected me with the Pfizer shot (I selected Pfizer among all the options available: Pfizer, Moderna, and Johnson & Johnson).

 I was asked to wait for 15 minutes before leaving to monitor for any adverse effects.
+I did not notice any adverse effects.

 I left and rode the BART back from MacArthur.
 I got down at the downtown Berkeley BART, then went to Trader Joe's for grocery